audiobookshelf/audiobookshelf-api-docs/source/index.html.md

 # Authentication

-Audiobookshelf uses a users API token as a Bearer token for requests.
+Audiobookshelf uses a user's API token as a Bearer token for requests.
 For GET requests the API token can optionally be passed in as a query string.

 You can find your API token by logging into the Audiobookshelf web app as an admin, go to the config → users page, and click on your account.